1. What is the March of the Living – Western Region program and who participates in this experience?

 5. How do I get excused from my public school classes to participate?

-Contact your community Program Coordinator for a letter that can be given to your school counselor that details the March of the Living experience.
+A letter that can be given to your school counselor that details the March of the Living experience will be provided.

 6. Is security a program concern?